 The Cornelius-based bank is contacting customers in the hardest hit industries and offering a six-month deferral on all loan payments with no fees attached.
 “Aquesta is also providing free lunches to its branch employees to support local businesses.
 Employees were asked to order takeout or delivery from any locally owned restaurant, especially Aquesta’s clients.”

 ArtsGreensboro has started a public-driven fund to provide artists with financial support as they face a slew of cancelled shows, performances and gigs.
 Greensboro artists must apply through an application process for a chance to receive money.
 You can donate to the fund here.

 ATMC is offering “high-speed internet service at no cost for 60 days to households in Brunswick and Columbus County who have children in grades K-12 or in college and do not already have a broadband subscription….Wi-Fi and standard installation will also be included at no cost.”

 AT&T North Carolina

-In addition to implementing additional safety measures for customers and employees, AT&T North Carolina is offering the following options to ensure uninterrupted connectivity for the next 60 days (as of 3/16): not terminating the service of any wireless, home phone or broadband residential or small business customer because of inability to pay their bill due to disruptions caused by the coronavirus pandemic; waiving any late payment fees that any wireless, home phone or broadband residential or small business customer may incur because of economic hardship related to the coronavirus pandemic; and keeping AT&T public Wi-Fi hotspots open for any American who needs them.
+In addition to implementing additional safety measures for customers and employees, AT&T North Carolina will offer the following to ensure uninterrupted connectivity for the next 60 days (as of 3/16): will not terminate the service of any wireless, home phone or broadband residential or small business customer because of inability to pay their bill due to COVID-19; will waive late payment fees that any wireless, home phone or broadband residential or small business customer may incur because of economic hardship related to COVID-19 and will provide open AT&T public WiFi hotspots.
 Read more here.

 Bank of America